Harry Everett Smith: Occult interests

 Smith also studied the Enochian system in depth and as it was recounted by Edward Kelley and John Dee, which was later elaborated upon by the Hermetic Order of the Golden Dawn and the aforementioned OTO.
 He compiled a concordance of the Enochian language with the aid of Khem Caigan, his assistant throughout much of the 1970s and early 1980s.

-In 1986 Smith was consecrated a bishop in the Ecclesia Gnostica Catholica, an order which claims William Blake and Giordano Bruno in its pantheon of saints.
+In 1986 Smith was consecrated a bishop in the Ecclesia Gnostica Catholica, an order which lists William Blake and Giordano Bruno in its pantheon of saints.
 Smith was long a familiar figure in the New York branch of the OTO.
+In 2023, Smith was accorded a very rare honor of being canonized a Gnostic Saint in the Ecclesia Gnostica Catholica by Hymenaeus Beta, the head of the EGC.